-&lt;sup>2 As of June, 2004 - subject to change on notice.
+$^{^{\}rm 2}\,\text{As}$ of June, 2004 - subject to change on notice.

 2. Gonzaga University School of Law recognizes that the rights of students to freely express themselves and have access to divergent viewpoints are fundamental to an academic community and to our society.
 However, the law school also is firmly committed to the principle that all members of the University community are entitled to work and learn in an atmosphere which respects each individual and is free from harassment and discrimination.
 Therefore, law school policy (and in some cases state and federal law) strictly prohibits any statements or actions by a law student that are disrespectful of the rights of another law student or others, or which constitute harassment and discrimination.
 The law school shall take strong measures against any violators of this policy (or of the law).
-Such measures may include the institution of criminal charges or the imposition of appropriate sanctions under the law school.
+Such measures may include the institution of criminal charges or the imposition of appropriate sanctions under the law school's or University's procedures, up to and including suspension or dismissal from the law school.